Greg Kurstin: 2011–2016: Kelly Clarkson, the Shins, Pink, Adele

 In 2012, Kurstin earned his first number 1 song in the United States and two Grammy Award nominations for Kelly Clarkson's "Stronger (What Doesn't Kill You)", which he co-wrote and produced.
 He reunited with Clarkson in 2013 (on Wrapped in Red) and in 2015 (on Piece by Piece).
 "I think what makes him stand out as a producer is his skill as a musician", Clarkson said.
 "He can play anything phenomenally.
 His abilities as a musician give him an advantage, because he doesn't have to rely on anyone else to interpret his vision."
+Critics have dubbed "Underneath the Tree," written by Kurstin and Clarkson, from Wrapped in Red a modern Christmas classic.

 In 2012 Kurstin produced and wrote or co-wrote five songs for the Grammy-nominated Pink album The Truth About Love, including its first single, "Blow Me (One Last Kiss)".
 The album was Pink's first number 1 in the United States; it charted in the Top 10 in 31 countries, and as of 2016 had been certified seven-times platinum.
 Later in 2012, he began production on Tegan & Sara's Heartthrob and worked closely with the Shins' James Mercer on Port of Morrow, which debuted at number 3 on the Billboard 200.